All planning checklists

 Source local snacks and drinks

-Stock up on Oxfordshire cheeses from the Covered Market or local ciders from a reputable off-license for the accommodation to add a local flavour.
+Oxfordshire cheeses from the Covered Market and a few local ciders from a good off-licence in Jericho do the job.

 Easy·Standard impact